 No major patterns emerge between lower mCPR (< 20 percent) and higher mCPR (> 20 percent) countries in regards to the type of area.
 In Zambia and Zimbabwe, more than 70 percent of women reside in urban areas, whereas in Tanzania, Madagascar, and Kenya, the majority of women using pharmacies and shops are in rural areas.
 This may partially reflect the level of urbanization in Zambia and Zimbabwe and/or the effectiveness of rural distribution systems in those two countries, both of which have had rural FP programs for decades.

 In low mCPR countries, over one-third of drug shop and pharmacy clients are youth.

 In 5 of 12 countries—Burkina Faso, Cameroon, the DRC, Malawi, and Tanzania—the majority of FP clients who obtained a method from a pharmacy or shop were youth (ages 15 to 24).
 Among lower mCPR countries, over one-third of women who accessed contraception from a pharmacy or shop were youth.
 In higher mCPR countries, no general pattern was observed.
 Anecdotal and programmatic evidence suggests that young people often feel uncomfortable going to established public clinics for contraception, and the private sector offers an additional advantage of privacy and anonymity.
 Youth are also most likely to prefer short acting methods such as condoms and pills that are more readily available in pharmacies and shops.

 In low mCPR countries, over half of pharmacy or drug shop clients are unmarried.

 Drug shops and pharmacies for the most part serve relatively wealthy FP clients.

-Nonetheless, for the poor, drug shops and pharmacies are an important source for FP.
+Yet, for the lowest two quintiles, drug shops & pharmacies are still an important source for FP.

 What do these findings tell us?

 1 Use market data to understand the role of drug shops and pharmacies.
 Market research can provide useful insights into the type and range of health products and services, the motivations and behavioral drivers of their clients, and the relationship among public and private leaders and donors to determine clear opportunities to involve the private sector, especially for improving quality and financial sustainability of health products and services.